Difficult Bible Quiz about the Bible Persons.

 -

-Who owned a bronze rod shaped like a snake named Nehushtan?
+Who owned a bronze rod with a top shaped like a snake named Nehushtan?

 a.
 A sorcerer of Pharaoh.